 To make the stuffing, peel and finely slice the onions, then pick and chop the sage leaves.
 Place a large pan on a medium-low heat with 1 tablespoon of oil and the butter, then add the onions, sage, pine nuts, fennel seeds and a pinch of salt and pepper.
 Cook for 25 to 30 minutes, or until soft and lightly golden, stirring occasionally.

 Meanwhile, place the raisins and Vin Santo in a bowl and set aside to soak.
 Slice the sourdough and toast until golden, then halve the garlic clove and rub the cut side all over the toast.
 Pick the rosemary leaves and finely chop with the toast.

-Roughly chop and stir the livers into the pan.
-Turn the heat up to medium-high, stir in the soaked raisins, Vin Santo, chopped sourdough and lemon zest, then season well.
-Transfer to a bowl and leave aside to cool.
+Roughly chop the livers and stir into the pan.
+Turn the heat up to medium-high, stir in the soaked raisins, Vin Santo and toast, then finely grate in the lemon zest.
+Transfer to a bowl and leave to cool.

 Once cool, use clean hands to scrunch the mixture together, then scatter over the pork.
 Hold the oysters curved side down on a chopping board, look for the hinge between the top and bottom shell, then poke an oyster knife into the crack and prise it open (it’s not always easy, so you’ll need to use force here – but please be careful!).
 Press the oysters into the filling, and drizzle over any juices.